arialdomartini/arialdomartini.github.io/_posts/2016-11-21-primitive-obsession.md

 ## Value Objects In Action
 Ok.
 Sounds simple.<br />
-So, instead of declaring `maxUsers` and `numerOfItemsPerPage` as `int`, all you have to do is to define 2 separate non-primitive types inheriting from `int`:
+So, instead of declaring `maxUsers` and `numberOfItemsPerPage` as `int`, all you have to do is to define 2 separate non-primitive types inheriting from `int`:

 {% highlight csharp %}
 class MaxUsers : int {}